European badger: Reproduction and development

-Estrus in European badgers lasts four to six days and may occur throughout the year, though there is a peak in spring.
+The estrus cycle in European badgers lasts four to six days and can occur throughout the year, although there is a peak in spring.
 Sexual maturity in boars is usually attained at the age of twelve to fifteen months but this can range from nine months to two years.
 Males are normally fecund during January–May, with spermatogenesis declining in summer.
 Sows usually begin ovulating in their second year, though some exceptionally begin at nine months.
 They can mate at any time of the year, though the main peak occurs in February–May, when mature sows are in postpartal estrus and young animals experience their first estrus.
 Matings occurring outside this period typically occur in sows which either failed to mate earlier in the year or matured slowly.
 Badgers are usually monogamous; boars typically mate with one female for life, whereas sows have been known to mate with more than one male.
 Mating lasts for fifteen to sixty minutes, though the pair may briefly copulate for a minute or two when the sow is not in estrus.
 A delay of two to nine months precedes the fertilized eggs implanting into the wall of the uterus, though matings in December can result in immediate implantation.
 Ordinarily, implantation happens in December, with a gestation period lasting seven weeks.
 Cubs are usually born in mid-January to mid-March within underground chambers containing bedding.
 In areas where the countryside is waterlogged, cubs may be born above ground in buildings.
 Typically, only dominant sows can breed, as they suppress the reproduction of subordinate females.

 The average litter consists of one to five cubs.
 Although many cubs are sired by resident males, up to 54% can be fathered by boars from different colonies.
 Dominant sows may kill the cubs of subordinates.
 Cubs are born pink, with greyish, silvery fur and fused eyelids.
 Neonatal badgers are 12 cm in body length on average and weigh 75 to 132 g, with cubs from large litters being smaller.
 By three to five days, their claws become pigmented, and individual dark hairs begin to appear.
 Their eyes open at four to five weeks and their milk teeth erupt about the same time.
 They emerge from their setts at eight weeks of age, and begin to be weaned at twelve weeks, though they may still suckle until they are four to five months old.
 Subordinate females assist the mother in guarding, feeding and grooming the cubs.
 Cubs fully develop their adult coats at six to nine weeks.
 In areas with medium to high badger populations, dispersal from the natal group is uncommon, though badgers may temporarily visit other colonies.
 Badgers can live for up to about fifteen years in the wild.